l0r3zz/sloblackswan/content/about-this-book/about-this-book.md

    - Grab sections to put into Cursor
    - Cursor agents perform technical validation of claims
    - Validate soundness of code snippets involving actual computations or calculations
+   - Full disclosure, lots of iterations were accomplished inside of Cursor alone

 5. **Create and push a PR to github**
    - Any changes made in a forked source should be rolled into a PR against main if you want to contribute.